 Nobody wants to wait in the long lines and risk delays with the stressed U.S. Postal Service.
 But you can still get gifts delivered on time.
 Led by Amazon Prime’s two-day guarantee of free shipping, other big chains such as Walmart, Target and Home Depot now offer fast, free shipping.

 To compete, local retailers and eateries have upped their game this year when it comes to curbside pickup.
 Check their websites and social media for deals.

 If you tucked your travel rewards card away this year, take another look.
 Usually, travel rewards are worth more when redeemed for travel, and hopefully that will come back soon.
 But since we’re still grounded, many issuers changed the rules to make rewards more attractive for homebound spending.

 The Citi Prestige® Card* is offering 5X points for up to $1,500 of online, cable and streaming purchases through the end of 2020, and purchases at supermarkets and restaurants are now eligible for the card’s $250 annual statement credit.
 Likewise, you can get between 3X to 5X bonus points at grocery stores on most Chase co-branded cards through Dec.
 31.

 If you’re looking for a rewards card for supermarket spending long term, Amex offers two great options.
-The Blue Cash Preferred® Card from American Express offers 6% cash back on spending at U.S. supermarkets, on up to $6,000 in purchases per year (then it’s 1%), for a $95 annual fee.
+The Blue Cash Preferred® Card from American Express offers 6% cash back on spending at U.S. supermarkets, on up to $6,000 in purchases per year (then it’s 1%), for a $95 annual fee (waived for the first year).
 And the American Express® Gold Card offers 4X points on U.S. supermarket spending on up to $25,000 in purchases per year (then it’s 1 point per dollar).
 But keep in mind the Amex Gold carries an annual fee of $250.